Log canonical models of foliated surfaces: Log canonical models

 In Lemma~\ref{pos_rat} and Remark~\ref{mlc}, we study more properties of mild log canonical foliation singularities.
-Actually, there are log canonical foliation singularities which are not mild. \begin{eg}[{\cite[Example I.2.5]{mcquillan2008canonical}}] On the normal surface $(x^{n+2}+y^{n+1}+xz^n=0)$ for $n\geq 2$, it is not a rational singularity but the foliation given by
+Actually, there are log canonical foliation singularities which are not mild. \begin{eg}[{\cite[Example I.2.5]{mcquillan2008canonical}}] We consider the germ of the normal surface $(x^{n+2}+y^{n+1}+xz^n=0)$ at the origin for $n\geq 2$.
+It is not a rational singularity but the foliation given by

 is log canonical. \end{eg}